Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Computational Model

 The boundary condition on the container walls and non-accelerating surfaces of the oscillator is

 where $Z$ is the surface acoustic impedance.
 The limit $Z \rightarrow \infty$ corresponds to the perfectly reflecting hard boundary.
-The surface impedance is given by \cite{RoomAcoustics}
+The surface impedance can be written as \cite{RoomAcoustics}

 where $R$ is the amplitude reflection coefficient.
-For a completely absorbent interface, $R=0$ and the surface impedance equals the characteristic impedance of the medium $\rho_F c_F$.
-In the case of an interface of two bulk media, it is given by \cite{LandauLifshitz}
+For a completely absorbent interface, $R=0$, the surface impedance equals the characteristic impedance of the fluid medium $\rho_\mathrm{F} c_\mathrm{F}$.
+In the case of an interface between two bulk media, $R$ is given as \cite{LandauLifshitz}

-Infinite medium is simulated by applying a second order expansion cylindrical wave (also spherical wave in 3D) radiation boundary condition at the artificial boundary \cite{CylindricalSphericalWave}.
-This type of boundary condition tends to minimize reflections at the boundaries, thus mimicking infinite medium.
+Infinite medium is simulated by applying a second order expansion cylindrical wave radiation boundary condition (spherical wave in 3D) at an artificial boundary far from the oscillator \cite{CylindricalSphericalWave}.
+This type of condition tends to minimize reflections at the boundaries, thus mimicking infinite medium.